Naval Base Perth: Auxiliary Albany Submarine Base

 Albany Submarine Base was founded on March 17, 1942, as a Fremantle Auxiliary Submarine Base at Port of Albany at Albany, Western Australia about 250 miles south of Perth when the submarine tender USS Holland (AS-3) arrived.
 If Japan attacked Fremantle the complete US Sub fleet could be sunk, so some of the US Subs operated out of Albany Submarine Base.
 In total 31 submarines were serviced at Albany Submarine Base during the war.
 Captain Fife started a torpedo target range at Albany in Princess Royal Harbour.
 A net was set up and the USS Skipjack (SS-184) was used to test Mark 14 torpedo at the net.
 Port of Albany offered excellent fleet anchorage and Princess Royal Fortress.
-USS Pelias took over submarine tender duty on July 1942, then was replaced by the USS Fulton (AS-11).
+USS Pelias took over submarine tender duty in July 1942, then was replaced by the USS Fulton (AS-11).
 Existing port facilities were used, subs were tied to the Albany jetty and a quarantine station was used for the HQ and station.
 The base was moved to Naval Base Brisbane in August 1942 to prepare for the support of the Guadalcanal campaign.
 Submarines returned to Port of Albany during the Western Australian emergency of March 1944 out of fear of an attack on Fremantle.
 The Royal Australian Navy operated a large refuelling tank farm at Albany.